-Ferrari announced its surprise replacement for the injured Felipe Massa on this day in 2009, but Luca Badoer's F1 comeback didn't exactly go to plan
+Luca Badoer was the surprise replacement for the injured Felipe Massa in 2009, but his F1 comeback didn't exactly go to plan

 That left Ferrari needing someone to keep his seat warm for the remaining seven races and for a team as big as Ferrari, that naturally led to enormous levels of speculation.
-Michael Schumacher was first in line for the job and keen to drive, but unfortunately he’d injured his neck in a superbike accident and though he thought he’d healed enough, during a private test it became clear he couldn’t cope with the G-forces.
-As it turned out we wouldn’t have to wait too much longer for a Schumacher comeback…
+Michael Schumacher was first in line for the job and was keen to drive, but unfortunately he’d injured his neck in a superbike accident.
+Though he thought he’d healed enough, during a private test it became clear he couldn’t cope with the G-forces.
+As it turned out, we wouldn’t have to wait too much longer for a Schumacher comeback…

 Badoer was something of an unsung hero of the dominant Ferrari team of the early 2000s.
 Whilst Schumacher was taking all the glory on the track it was Badoer who spent hours and hours pounding around the Fiorano test track, covering thousands of miles and helping develop the cars.